 Conclusion: ‘The Words’ (Christine Froula)

-Monica Latham is Professor in British literature at Université de Lorraine in Nancy, France.
+Monica Latham is Professor of English Literature at Université de Lorraine in Nancy, France.

 Caroline Marie is Senior Lecturer at Université Paris 8, France, where she teaches English Literature.